sneas/cv-template/README.md

 GitHub Pages is probably the best place developer could store it's CV.
 Giving a potential employer a link to your CV stored on GitHub shows your strong desire for automation and definitely stands you out.

-The idea behind **The Curriculum Vitae Project** is to provide anyone a quick solution for managing CV (both HTML and PDF versions) with GitHub.
+The idea behind **The Curriculum Vitae Project** is to provide anyone a quick solution for managing CV (both HTML and PDF versions) with GitHub and automate deployments with GitHub Actions.

 ## Installation